Agaggar/EKF_slam/README.md

 * `<Command To Show Arguments of load_all.launch.py>` `<Output of the Above Command>`

+# Turtlelib Library
+A library for handling transformations in SE(2) and other turtlebot-related math.

+# Components
+- rigid2d - Handles 2D rigid body transformations
+- frame_main - Perform some rigid body computations based on user input

+# Conceptual Questions
+1. We need to be able to ~normalize~ Vector2D objects (i.e., find the unit vector in the direction of a given Vector2D):
+   - Propose three different designs for implementing the ~normalize~ functionality
+        1) compute the L2 magnitude of the vector, and divide each element of the vector inside a function
+        2) normalize vectors by default during construction, inside contructors
+        3) use a c++ linear algebra library, like eigen

+   - Discuss the pros and cons of each proposed method, in light of the C++ Core Guidelines.
+        1) pro: simple straight forward logic; con: more than one logical operator inside function, a little more costly at runtime per transaction
+        2) pro: all vectors are normalized (useful if you will end up normalizing *every* vector anyways). cons: YAGNI - costly if vector normalization isn't used too often, as these operations will happen for every single vector that's initialized
+        3) pro: simple implementation, cons: doing #include copies entire library into code, which takes far more memory; also, you're using code that you have not written personally, so there's a greater chance of acccidentally implementing the method incorrectly.

+   - Which of the methods would you implement and why?
+        I would use the first method that I described, since it's the most logical (to me), and is optimal if vector normalization occurs, but only infrequently.

+2. What is the difference between a class and a struct in C++?

+3. Why is Vector2D a struct and Transform2D a Class (refer to at least 2 specific C++ core guidelines in your answer)?

+4. Why are some of the constructors in Transform2D explicit (refer to a specific C++ core guideline in your answer)?

+5. Why is Transform2D::inv() declared const while Transform2D::operator*=() is not?
+   - Refer to [[https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#con-constants-and-immutability][C++ Core Guidelines (Constants and Immutability)]] in your answer

 Worked With <List anyone you worked with here or change to nobody if nobody>